pteromys/dook/README.md

 - TeX (as LaTeX; requires the [tree-sitter CLI](https://tree-sitter.github.io/tree-sitter/creating-parsers/1-getting-started.html#installation))
 - YAML

+## How to add a language

+1. Create `~/.config/dook/somelanguage.yml`, where `somelanguage` is one of the keys in `src/language_aliases.rs`.
+Crib from any of the files in `config/`. (`python.yml` is probably a decent example.)
+2. Create a trimmed-down version of the scenario that motivated you to add this language, and put it in `test_cases/`, named anything you like.
+3. Use `dook` with this language for a week or two.
+Every time you edit .yml file, consider adding a corresponding example to the file you created in `test_cases/`.

+If you want to roll the dice on submitting a PR (see below), copy your .yml file to `config/` and submit a patch adding that and your file from `test_cases/`.
+If you're familiar with Rust, add a constant for your language to `LanguageName` and your list of example search terms to `tests/examples.rs`.
+Otherwise I'll add those for you if I ever respond.

 ## Alternatives and prior art

 - [symbex](https://github.com/simonw/symbex): find a definition in python, plus some other operating modes; aimed at [slicing/splicing code as input/output to an LLM](https://simonwillison.net/2023/Jun/18/symbex/).